MichaelBHerman/MostWanted/README.md

 # Commit Comments
-09/01 Starting to utilize the README, have commited a few times and starting to get the hang of Git!
+09/01 Added other info (Id, parents, spouse) to "display info" 09/01 Starting to utilize the README, have commited a few times and starting to get the hang of Git!
 09/01 This is a push test by Midnight
 09/01 This is a push test by Michael!